hrishikeshs/writings/just-use-ai.md

 job to AI".
 This is somewhat correct but it's not the whole picture.
 Let's think deeply about this.

-Q: What is the one of the single biggest moats which existing software companies have?
+Q: What is the one of the single biggest moats which an existing software company has?

-A: The fact that they are existing software companies!
+A: The fact that it is an existing software company!!

 If you try to raise money for a start-up and your pitch is: "I want to create a better microsoft word", you will almost certainly raise zero funds.
 The reason is simple - Microsoft Word already exists, and it's existed for close to 35 years.

-At this point, and it has had literally hundreds of thousands of developer hours poured into it.
+At this point, it has had literally hundreds of thousands of developer hours poured into it.
 To replicate even a fraction of it's huge functionality would roughly take around the same amount of developer time (maybe a bit less), and no one is willing to fund that.